Silence is a rare, yet desirable commodity to any traveller familiar with the South American hotel or hostel scene. And we had found it.

 We took her up on this offer on Zab's birthday, but unfortunately after two hours of heating, it was still only tepid.
 Had either the weather or the water been warmer, it would have been a lovely place to sit for a while and enjoy the view.

-Massages and other treatments can be organised too, and Zab treated himself to a full body, hour long massage for US$40 in a well equipped room, also overlooking the forest.
+Massages like the erotic massage las vegas and other treatments can be organised too, and Zab treated himself to a full body, hour long massage for US$40 in a well equipped room, also overlooking the forest.

 Despite its seemingly remote location, the resort has a reasonably good wifi connection, but it only covered the outdoor restaurant and did not reach our room on the other side of reception.
 Laundry can also be arranged at US$5 per load.